MSNina123456/GC-Troubleshooter/README.md

 For windows, install and run this script to collect logs: Install-Script -Name GCLogCollection For linux, run this command to collect logs: wget https://raw.githubusercontent.com/MSNina123456/GC-Troubleshooter/main/GCLogCollection.sh&& bash ./GCLogCollection.sh
 ```
+If you select option #7, it will print out command for log collection.
+Of course, you can run command directly in OS as below.

 ### Windows platform (support Arc servers)
 1. open powershell window and run this command to download log collector tool: `Install-Script -Name GCLogCollection`